joshuar/go-hass-agent/README.md

 ## 🤝 Compatibility

 Currently, only Linux is supported.
 Though the code is designed to be extensible to other operating systems.
-See [the development docs](docs/development.md) for details on how to extend for other operating systems.
+See development information in the [docs](docs/README.md) for details on how to extend for other operating systems.

 ## ⬇️ Installation